-In February 2014, the Federal Reserve Board approved a final rule for strengthening supervision and regulation of foreign banking organizations (FBO Rule) that implements Dodd-Frank's enhanced prudential standards and early remediation requirements for the U.S. operations of non-U.S. banks, such as BMO.
-The FBO Rule establishes new requirements relating to an intermediate holding company structure, risk-based capital and leverage requirements, capital stress testing requirements, U.S. risk management and risk governance, liquidity risk management and liquidity stress testing frameworks.
+The Federal Reserve Board's rule for strengthening supervision and regulation of foreign banking organizations (FBO Rule) implements Dodd-Frank's enhanced prudential standards and early remediation requirements for the U.S. operations of non-U.S. banks, such as BMO.
+The FBO Rule established new requirements relating to an intermediate holding company structure, risk-based capital and leverage requirements, capital stress testing requirements, U.S. risk management and risk governance, liquidity risk management and liquidity stress testing frameworks.
 In December 2014, we submitted to the Federal Reserve Board our implementation plan for meeting these requirements by the effective date (July 1, 2016).
-In accordance with the FBO Rule requirements to the Federal Reserve Board in July 2016.
+In accordance with the FBO Rule, BMO certified our compliance with the FBO Rule requirements to the Federal Reserve Board in July 2016.

-In September 2014, the OCC issued guidelines that establish heightened standards for large national banks with average total consolidated assets of US\$50 billion or more, including BHB.
+The OCC has issued guidelines that establish heightened standards for large national banks with average total consolidated assets of US\$50 billion or more, including BHB.
 The guidelines set out minimum standards for the design and implementation of a bank's risk governance framework and minimum standards for oversight of that framework by a bank's board of directors.
 The framework must ensure the bank's risk profile is easily distinguished and separate from that of its parent for risk management purposes.
 A bank's board of directors is responsible for informed oversight of, and providing credible challenge to, management's risk management recommendations and decisions.
 We have implemented a plan to comply with these guidelines.

-Additional information about supervision and regulation in the United States is found under the headings "Regulatory Capital Requirements" in the Enterprise-Wide Capital Management section on pages 70 and 71, "Regulatory Developments" in the Liquidity and Funding Risk section on page 105, and "Legal and Regulatory Risk" on pages 110 to 111 of the 2016 MD&A.
+Additional information about supervision and regulation in the United States is found under the headings "Regulatory Capital Requirements" and "Capital Regulatory Developments" in the Enterprise-Wide Capital Management section on pages 69 to 71, "Regulatory Requirements" in the Risks That May Affect Future Results section on page 80, and "Legal and Regulatory Risk" on pages 109 to 111 of the 2017 MD&A.

 This Supervision and Regulation in the United States section contains forward-looking statements.
-Please see the Cautionary Statement on page 3.
+Please see the Cautionary Statement on page 2.